 "I'm glad that we got it out of the way," he said.

 On just his second play, Jones forced Drew Brees to roll to the right out of the pocket and throw an incompletion on one of the six plays the Saints quarterback took part in.
-He later ran down a running back from behind.

 Playing right end, Jones took part in 13 snaps plus two in which he forced Saints starting left tackle Jermon Bushrod into holding penalties.